Serena, Venus Williams get US Open doubles wild-card entry - WHIZ News

 Serena announced this month that she is preparing to end her playing career and, while she did not explicitly say the U.S. Open would be her final event, she has indicated it will be.

-Serena, who turns 41 next month, and Venus, who turned 42 in June, have won 14 Grand Slam doubles titles together.
-That includes two championships at Flushing Meadows, in 1999 and 2009.
+Serena, who turns 41 next month, and Venus, who turned 42 in June, won women’s doubles championships at the U.S. Open in 1999 — the year Serena won her first major singles trophy at age 17 in New York — and 2009.

+Their other Grand Slam triumphs in doubles: six at Wimbledon, four at the Australian Open and two at the French Open.
+The most recent came at the All England Club in 2016.

 The sisters have not competed anywhere in doubles as a pairing since losing in the third round of the French Open in June 2018.

-Since then, Serena entered two doubles events with other partners: one with Caroline Wozniacki in January 2020, and one with Ons Jabeur this June.
+Since then, each Williams has entered two doubles events with other partners.

+For Serena, one was with Caroline Wozniacki in January 2020, and the other with Ons Jabeur this June — that came in Eastbourne, England, in a grass-court tune-up ahead of Wimbledon.
+That marked Serena’s return to competition after nearly a full year away from the tour.

+She has gone 1-3 in singles in 2022, including a first-round loss at Wimbledon in June, and said less than three weeks ago that “the countdown has begun” to the close of her time as a professional player so she can focus on having another child and on her business interests.

 More AP coverage of U.S. Open tennis: https://apnews.com/hub/us-open-tennis-championships and https://twitter.com/AP_Sports